By Amruta Kulkarni CYT 500

 To practice the Ha Kriya, come to Mountain Pose on your Yoga mat.
 With your next exhale, step or jump your feet three to four feet apart with your feet parallel to the ends of your mat.
 Bend your knees slightly and feel the earth beneath you and the strength of your legs.
 Ha Kriya consists of a series of quick inhales and forceful exhales as you repeat “Ha” with each exhale.
 There is an empowering and noble feeling inherent in this pranayama practice reminiscent of an Asian martial art form.

 To begin, inhale and raise your arms over your head with your hands in fists.
 As you exhale forcefully, repeat “Ha” and bring your fists down to hip level with the finger-part of your fists facing up.
 With your next inhale, raise your fists back over your head.
 Repeat the same breathing pattern four more times in rapid succession.
 Each exhale should be forceful and “Ha” should be repeated aloud with some vigor.
 Repeat this sequence two more times.
-To finish, come back to Tadasana at the top of your Yoga mat and feel the energy vibrating in your Manipura Chakra.
+To finish, come back to Tadasana at the top of your Yoga mat, you have managed to activate the solar plexus, and feel the energy vibrating in your Manipura Chakra.

 © Copyright – Aura Wellness Center – Publications Division